• Home

 External recruitment as part of outsourcing

-For blue-collar or lower-level employees, instead of using recruiters, it’s better to outsource the entire hiring and offer process.
-Temporary work, due to its characteristics, usually does not have to be provided by people with specific competences, so it is much easier and faster to find employees for it.
-In the case of hiring seasonal workers, outsourcing recruitment may also be a better solution.
-Especially when it comes to recruiting IT staff.
+In the case of manual or lower-level employees, instead of using the services of recruiters, it is better to outsource the entire process of hiring and handling offers.
+Temporary work, due to its characteristics, usually does not have to be provided by people with specific competencies, so it is much easier and faster to find employees for it.
+In the case of employing seasonal workers, outsourcing recruitment may also turn out to be a better solution.
+Especially when it comes to recruitment of IT staff.
+This solution allows the company to focus on its core operations, without having to commit its own resources to time-consuming administrative activities.
+An external partner can also provide greater flexibility in responding to sudden increases in staffing demand, which is especially important in industries with high employment variability.
+An additional advantage is the opportunity to take advantage of the experience of entities specializing in quick recruitment of employees and the organization of formalities related to their implementation.

 Narrow and broad types of employee recruitment

-Recruitment processes can also be divided according to who can provide given services to the employer.
+Recruitment processes can also be divided according to who can provide certain services to the employer.
 If the group of people who can take up employment is small, we speak of narrow recruitment.
-In the case of searching for candidates for positions that do not require specific qualifications or competences, we speak of broad recruitment.
+In the case of searching for candidates for positions that do not require specific qualifications or competencies, we are talking about broad recruitment.

-Narrow recruitment requires a much longer search and more resources.
-If the employer wants people with specific qualifications to receive an offer, they should use a professional recruitment company.
-Such recruitment focuses on specific competences, requires the use of specialized channels (specialized job portals, industry forums), covers a smaller number of candidates, but also offers high quality candidates.
+Narrow recruitment requires much longer searches and larger outlays of resources.
+If the employer wants the offer to be received by people with specific qualifications, he should use a professional recruitment company.
+Such recruitment focuses on specific competencies, requires the use of specialized channels (specialized job portals, industry forums), includes a smaller number of candidates, but also offers high quality candidates.

-The greater the requirements, min. regarding education and experience, the greater the chance that it will be necessary to actively search for an employee (i.e. to contact people who meet certain conditions on their own), e.g. through contact via LinkedIn.
+The higher the requirements, min. education and experience, the greater the chance that it will be necessary to actively search for an employee (i.e. contact people who meet certain conditions), e.g. through contact via LinkedIn.

 Broad recruitment has a wider reach and allows you to use multiple recruitment channels.
-Extensive recruitment attracts a large group of employees from different backgrounds and with different skills, which does not exclude the possibility that there are no talented people in this group.
-A higher number of candidates means a better chance of finding a well-qualified person.
+Wide recruitment attracts a large group of employees from different backgrounds and with diverse skills, which does not exclude that there are no talented people in this group.
+A larger number of candidates means a greater chance of finding a well-qualified person.

-A popular division is also the one taking into account how the employer’s offer is displayed.
-If it is distributed using popular portals (including those where foreign employees are recruited) or on the company’s website, we speak of open recruitment.
-However, if the whole process takes place “quietly” only by e-mail or phone contact with interesting candidates, and the offer has not been publicly published at all (or without indicating what place of work it concerns), we speak of classified recruitment.
+A popular division is also the one that takes into account how the employer’s offer is displayed.
+If it is disseminated through popular portals (including those where it takes place recruitment of employees from abroad) or on the company’s website, we are talking about open recruitment.
+However, if the whole process takes place “quietly” only through e-mail or telephone contact with interesting candidates, and the offer has not been publicly published at all (or without indicating which job it concerns), we are talking about classified recruitment.

-Open and classified recruitment – advantages of both solutions
+Open and Classified Recruitment – the advantages of both solutions

 Both models have their advantages and disadvantages.
-Open recruitment is less expensive, but less suitable candidates respond to it, so the whole search process can get messy.
-This is due to the fact that a wide range is used here.
-On the other hand, open recruitment builds trust among candidates, who see that the company is open and does not hide its activities.
-Open recruitment attracts many candidates, which, as in previous cases, gives you the opportunity to hire someone really talented.
+Open recruitments are less expensive, but less suitable candidates respond to them, so the entire search process can become a mess.
+This is because a wide range is used here.
+On the other hand, open recruitment builds trust among candidates who see that the company is open and does not hide its activities.
+Open recruitment attracts many candidates, which, as in previous cases, gives the opportunity to hire someone really talented.

-Classified recruitment is often more expensive, but the probability of quickly hiring the perfect candidate in their case is much higher.
-Conducting classified recruitment can be particularly problematic, especially if you don’t have an internal HR department or head-hunters.
+Classified recruitments are often more expensive, but the probability of quickly hiring the ideal candidate is much higher.
+Conducting classified recruitment can be particularly problematic, especially when you don’t have an internal HR department or head-hunters.
 It requires a lot of experience, so in such a situation it is best to trust an experienced external company, e.g. the LeasingTeam employment agency, which will find and present you with the most advantageous candidates for the position your company is looking for.

 Alternatives to Recruiting Employees

-When discussing the types of recruitment, it is worth mentioning the alternatives to looking for new permanent employees.
-Recruitment and subsequent selection of candidates are not always the optimal solution, especially when the demand for employees is potentially temporary.
-How can a company solve the problem of labor shortages without conducting traditional recruitment?
+When discussing the types of recruitment, it is also worth mentioning the alternatives to looking for new employees on a permanent basis.
+Recruiting and then selecting candidates is not always the optimal solution, especially when the demand for employees is potentially temporary.
+How can a company solve the problem of missing hands to work without traditional recruitment?

-In some companies, employees are willing to accept overtime in exchange for additional pay that is higher than the standard wage.
-In the short and medium term, this solution may be more cost-effective than individual types of recruitment, as it leads to savings.
-The company does not have to bear the costs of recruiting new employees, training or onboarding them.
-In the long run, overtime may not be enough due to the potential for employee fatigue and higher salaries.
+In some companies, employees are willing to accept overtime in exchange for additional, higher than standard, remuneration.
+In the short and medium term, such a solution may be more cost-effective than individual types of recruitment, as it leads to savings.
+The company does not have to bear the costs of recruiting new employees, training them or onboarding them.
+In the long run, overtime may prove insufficient due to potential employee fatigue and higher salaries.

 Civil law contracts